hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 # Window Rules V1

-You can set window rules to achieve different behaviours from the active container.
+You can set window rules to achieve different behaviors from the active container.

 ## Syntax